Ojas13-git/arva-coffee-finder/README.md

 - Custom middleware to check for secret and access key
 - React frontend to HomePage, CoffeeShop, Map, ProductList, SearchBar
 - React Tailwind CSS
--OpenStreetMap API to fetch location of coffeeshops using latitude longitude
+- OpenStreetMap API to fetch location of coffeeshops using latitude longitude

 ## Usage